 “I Was In Tears”: SZA Details Being Profiled As A “Rioter” While Shopping For Dog Food

 SMH.
-It was just another day in Amerikka according to SZA who says she was disgustingly profiled in public recently.
+It was just another day in Amerikkka according to SZA who says she was disgustingly profiled in public recently.
 In the wake of protests being overtaken by rioters and looters, SZA says she was out trying to stock up on chow for her dog when she was randomly asked to leave the store by a white man.

 I’ve had the WEEIRDDESSST EXPERIENCES TODAY.
 Another random ass man tried to remove me from a plaza In palisades while attempting to buy dog food for fear I was a “rioter”.
 Lol He asked the grocery employee if he was “okay” after watching him speak w me then told me 2 leave.